background image showing women and children in a city devastated by war

 Pension Divest

 Pensions funds with values in the billions are understandably constrained by legal regulations.
 At Pension Divest we want to help concerned pension scheme members, willing pension fund committee members and divestment campaigners, to better understand the legal framework which govern LGPS ethical investment factoring.
-We try to show how within the law it is not only possible, but more legally consistent for funds to divest from immoral sources of revenue.
+We try to show how within the law it is not only possible, but more legally consistent for funds to divest from the arms industry.

 UVision Lethal loitering drone